Saliva as a Reliable and Non-Invasive Sample for Detecting Influenza A in Severe Acute Respiratory Infection Cases

 Listed in

-Nasopharyngeal swab sampling can be limited by critical factors, such as dependence on medical staff, invasiveness, nosocomial transmission, and occupational exposure risk.
-This study aimed to investigate whether saliva and nasal vestibular swabs are suitable non-invasive alternatives to nasopharyngeal swabs for influenza A detection in severe acute respiratory infections (SARIs).
-Saliva samples demonstrated a higher sensitivity (87.5%) than did nasal vestibular swabs (31.3%) in RT-qPCR.
+Nasopharyngeal swab sampling remains the gold standard for influenza A diagnosis but has limitations, such as dependence on medical staff, invasiveness, nosocomial transmission, and occupational exposure risk.
+This study aimed to investigate whether saliva and nasal vestibular swabs are suitable non-invasive alternatives to nasopharyngeal swabs for influenza A detection in severe acute respiratory infection (SARI) cases.
+Paired saliva and nasal vestibular swabs were collected on the same day from 16 cases diagnosed with influenza.
+Saliva samples demonstrated a higher sensitivity (87.5%) than did nasal vestibular swabs (31.3%) in RT-qPCR, when compared with the diagnostic results obtained from nasopharyngeal swabs.
 While nasal vestibular swabs showed inconsistent results, saliva samples consistently tested positive, particularly within 7 days of symptom onset (100% positive agreement).
 In addition, diagnosis with RT-qPCR is often delayed because it requires trained laboratory technicians and facilities with appropriate laboratory settings.
-Therefore, the GenPad®, a rapid diagnostic device, was evaluated and showed promising performance (92.9%) compared with the efficiency of RT-qPCR.
+Therefore, the GenPad®, a rapid diagnostic device, was evaluated using saliva samples and showed promising performance (92.9%) compared with the efficiency of RT-qPCR.
 Factors such as the location of infection (upper vs. lower respiratory tract infections), sample collection timing, pre-collection instructions, and nucleic acid extraction possibly contributed to the detection efficiency.
-Despite the small sample size (n=16) and lack of influenza-negative controls, our findings support saliva as a viable self-collected diagnostic sample for influenza A diagnosis and surveillance programs.
+Despite the small sample size and lack of influenza-negative controls, our findings support saliva as a viable self-collected sample for influenza A diagnosis and surveillance programs.
 Non-invasive sampling mitigates discomfort, minimizes infection risk for healthcare workers, and improves testing capacity, particularly under frequent staff shortages during pandemics.